Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us3000/readme.md

 ### 5. Use case realization

-This responsability will be assigned to a new application (`FollowUpDeamon`) since all the existing applications are for user interaction, while this one does not require user interaction.
+This responsibility will be assigned to a new application (`FollowUpDeamon`) since all the existing applications are for user interaction, while this one does not require user interaction.

 For this user story we will use the `CandidateListJobApplicationsController`, this allows to list all the job applications for a candidate.